mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta-Creating_Editing_a_Page.md

 ## Prose.io: Using the Prose.io toolbar buttons

-For novice users the Prose.io toolbar buttons at the top of every page will likely be the easiest method for creating new text-only pages, or simple edits.
-You'll need a Github account but the submission of changes part is handled by Prose.io for you.
+For various users the Prose.io toolbar buttons at the top of every page will likely be the easiest method for creating new text-only pages, or simple edits to existing pages.

+You'll need a Github account and to authorize Prose for it but the submission of changes is then handled by Prose.io for you.

 > **Note:** a downside to this method is new images can't be added and you're limited to changing one file at a time.
 If you need that check out the [manual pull request](#manually-submitting-a-pull-request) method further below this guide, which is generally the preferred method.